GNOME! The default on Ubuntu!

 Alt+Print

-- Take a screenshot and paste in a clipboard
+- Take a screenshot to clipboard

 Ctrl+Print